Track gauge: Dual gauge

 On the GWR, there was an extended period between political intervention in 1846 that prevented major expansion of its broad gauge and the final gauge conversion to standard gauge in 1892.
-During this period, many locations practicality required mixed gauge operation, and in station areas the track configuration was extremely complex.
-This was compounded by the common rail having to be at the platform side in stations; therefore, in many cases, standard-gauge trains needed to be switched from one side of the track to the other at the approach.
-A special fixed point arrangement was devised for the purpose, where the track layout was simple enough.
+During this period, many locations' practical requirements necessitated mixed-gauge operation, and in station areas, the track configuration was extremely complex.
+This was compounded by the common rail being on the platform side at stations; therefore, in many cases, standard-gauge trains needed to be switched from one side of the track to the other at the approach.
+A special fixed-point arrangement was devised for the purpose, with a simple enough track layout.

-In some cases, mixed gauge trains were operated with wagons of both gauges.
+In some cases, mixed-gauge trains were operated with wagons of both gauges.
 For example, MacDermot wrote:

 In November 1871 a novelty in the shape of a mixed-gauge goods train was introduced between Truro and Penzance.
 It was worked by a narrow-gauge engine, and behind the narrow-gauge trucks came a broad-gauge match-truck with wide buffers and sliding shackles, followed by the broad-gauge trucks.
 Such trains continued to run in West Cornwall until the abolition of the Broad Gauge; they had to stop or come down to walking pace at all stations where fixed points existed and the narrow portion side-stepped to right or left.

 Triple gauge

-Cross-section of triple-gauge track at Gladstone and Peterborough, South Australia, before gauge standardisation.
-The three gauges require the respective gaps between the outer and inner rails to be different, unlike four-rail dual gauge.

-In rare situations, three different gauges may converge on to a rail yard and triple-gauge track is needed to meet the operational needs of the break-of-gauge station – most commonly where there is insufficient space to do otherwise.
-Construction and operation of triple-gauge track and its signalling, however, involves immense cost and disruption, and is undertaken when no other alternative is available.
+In rare situations, three different gauges may converge onto a rail yard, and triple-gauge track is needed to meet the operational needs of the break-of-gauge station – most commonly where there is insufficient space to do otherwise.
+Construction and operation of triple-gauge track and its signaling, however, involves immense cost and disruption, and is undertaken when no other alternative is available.